 Uso Evin likes to learn as much as he can, and his friends know that is usually near books when he is not piloting Gundam's.
 If he doesn't have a Gundam nearby he just Gundam-jacks mid-air the nearest mobile suit.

 Paptimus Scirocco is the poster boy for the villainous Bookworm: an ambitious political mastermind and Ace Pilot to rival Amuro and Char, he disdains social interaction and seems at his most content when he's working on his mobile suits or perusing data in solitude.

 Nanoha herself qualifies.
 The reason she's a Person of Mass Destruction at age 9 is that her math skills and intelligence allow her to perform really powerful magics.
+In fact, math skills are essential to spellcasting, and talented mages are normally math prodigies.
 Out-thinking opponents doesn't hurt, either.

 Eccentric inventor/businessman Kisuke Urahara, who used to be 12th division captain.
 He designed a method of achieving Bankai, a formidable power that takes years to achieve, in three days and was the only one capable of this until Ichigo.
 He has also been known to pitch his numerous inventions in the midst of battle.
 Aizen, a frightfully villainous version of the badass bookworm, acknowledged Urahara as the most intelligent person in the story.

 Uryuu Ishida is top of his school class and student body president yet one-shotted both a Shinigami captain and his Bankai with a single arrow at the age of 15.
 In the final arc, Yhwach is so concerned about the threat the now 17-year old Uryuu presents that he kicks Uryuu upstairs.